-NEXT has financial liabilities related to one US dollar denominated loan and office leases in multiple locations as per 31 December 2020.
+NEXT has financial liabilities related to office leases in multiple locations as per 31 December 2021.

 NEXT's sales and production cost are in US dollars.
 Other operating expenses are mainly in Norwegian kroner (NOK) and US dollars (USD), depending on the location.
 Equity transactions are in NOK.
 In the parent company, the majority of the cost and all equity transactions are in NOK.
 NEXT does not use financial instruments to hedge this risk.